 Disadvantages |

-Immediate effect | whitening effect |
+Immediate effect | Whitening effect |

-Suitable for sensitive skin, (small) children and skin conditions such as rosacea or eczema | Nano particles in mineral filters are controversial, as nano zinc oxide has been proven to damage corals and nano titanium oxide can cause pneumonia if inhaled.
-Other effects on the body and the environment have not yet been sufficiently researched.
+Suitable for sensitive skin, (small) children and skin conditions such as rosacea or eczema | Nanoparticles in mineral filters are controversial, as nano-zinc oxide has been proven to damage corals, and nano-titanium oxide can cause pneumonia if inhaled.
+Further effects on the body and the environment have not yet been sufficiently researched.
 (Important: This only applies to nano-sized minerals!) |

 Long shelf life | |